 In some cases, a will that does not comply with these requirements may still be valid, but this requires the guidance and assistance of a knowledgeable and experienced attorney.
 It is best to abide by the general requirements for a valid will under California law in order to reduce the likelihood of challenges down the road.

+When creating an estate plan, it is important to execute your documents properly.
+Doing so will help to ensure that your will is valid.
 Creating a will that is valid is crucial to ensuring that your estate is carried out in the manner you wish after you die.
 Fortunately, we are here to help.
 To learn more, we encourage you to contact us today at (714) 459-5481.